kagandikmen/V-FRONT/README.md

 ## License

-V-CORE is licensed under MIT License.
+V-FRONT is licensed under MIT License.
 See [LICENSE](LICENSE) for details.

-V-CORE incorporates components and code from external sources.
+V-FRONT incorporates components and code from external sources.
 For detailed license and copyright information regarding these components, please refer to [NOTICE.md](NOTICE.md).